Katey Sagal: Early roles and success with Married... with Children

-One of Sagal's early roles was as a receptionist in the Columbo instalment "Candidate for Crime" (1973), which was directed by her father Boris.
+One of Sagal's early roles was as a receptionist in the Columbo installment "Candidate for Crime" (1973), which was directed by her father Boris.
 She also briefly appeared in the 1986 music video for Debbie Harry's song "French Kissin (in the USA)".
 Sagal's first major role was as a newspaper columnist in the series Mary (1985–86) starring Mary Tyler Moore.
 This led to her being cast as Peggy Bundy on the sitcom Married... with Children (1987–1997); she portrayed the lower-class, sex-starved, lazy and free-spending wife of shoe salesman Al Bundy.
 The series ran for 11 years.
-Reportedly Sagal brought her own red bouffant wig to audition for the role, and with the producers' approval the look transitioned into the show.
-However, Sagal later explained that she had initially styled her own hair, then once the show took off, the producers began to invest in a wig.
+Reportedly Sagal brought her own red bouffant wig to audition for the role, and, with the producers' approval, the look transitioned into the show.
+However, Sagal later explained that she had initially styled her own hair, then, once the show took off, the producers began to invest in a wig.

 Continued career

-After the end of Married... with Children, several more television films followed; Sagal also guest starred on the children's cartoon Recess as the voice of Spinelli's mother.
-In 1998, Matt Groening chose her to provide the character voice of the purple-haired mutant spaceship captain, Leela, in his science-fiction animated comedy Futurama.
-The show developed a cult following, but was canceled after four seasons.
+After the end of Married... with Children, several more television films followed.
+Sagal also guest-starred on the children's cartoon Recess as the voice of Spinelli's mother.
+In 1998, Matt Groening chose her to provide the character voice of the purple-haired mutant spaceship captain Leela in his science-fiction animated comedy Futurama.
+The show developed a cult following but was canceled after four seasons.
 However, syndication on Adult Swim and Comedy Central increased the show's popularity and led Comedy Central to commission a season of Futurama direct-to-DVD films, which the network later retransmitted as a 16-episode fifth season.
-She reprised her role as Leela in the films, and in the sixth season that began airing June 24, 2010.
+She reprised her role as Leela in the films and in the sixth season that began airing June 24, 2010.
 The series ended its run on Comedy Central in 2013.
 Taking a break from animation, she went on to star in the critically acclaimed movie Smart House.

 Sagal guest-starred as Edna Hyde, Steven Hyde's mother, in three episodes of That '70s Show.
 She starred in the short-lived NBC sitcom Tucker in 2000.

 Sagal was cast as the wife of John Ritter in the sitcom 8 Simple Rules for Dating My Teenage Daughter in 2002.
 Ritter had completed only three episodes of the second season before his death, and the show was canceled in 2005 after its third season.

 In 2005 and 2006, Sagal made four appearances on Lost as Helen Norwood.
 In 2007, she had a role in the season finale of The Winner as Glen Abbot's former teacher, with whom Glen has his first sexual experience.